MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

     apt upgrade
     ```

-For more information about kernel panics, that might be related to any of the following items, see [Kernel panics at run time](/troubleshoot/azure/virtual-machines/linux-kernel-panic-troubleshooting#scenario-2-kernel-panic-at-run-time).
+For more information about kernel panics that might be related to any of the following items, see [Kernel panics at run time](/troubleshoot/azure/virtual-machines/linux-kernel-panic-troubleshooting#scenario-2-kernel-panic-at-run-time).

 * Application workload changes.
 * Application development or application bugs.